The Practice

 The work came before the name.
-NorthBreak was shaped over years of leading people, carrying responsibility, and living the consequences of decisions made under pressure.
+NorthBreak was shaped over years of leading people, navigating operational pressure, and watching organizations reach moments where pace and complexity outgrew the systems supporting them.

 How We Work